Cgameworld/TrafficLightReplacer-Site/_posts/documentation/2000-01-03-pack-creation.md

 This button exports two XML files, one for each configuration [type](/documentation/pack-creation/#xml-types)

 ## Update
-This copies the selected prop's name into the name box.
+Copies the selected prop's name into the name box.
 Use the [Find It!
 2](https://steamcommunity.com/sharedfiles/filedetails/?id=2133885971) mod to search and to select a prop

+## Test

+Replaces all traffic light props with the prop name in the Name field

 ## Copy